 Our Staffs responsibilities are:

-1. We protect members and staff in our care from all forms of bullying including violence, threats, teasing, name calling, exclusions, stealing and spreading rumours or malicious gossip.
+- We protect students, members and staff in our care from all forms of bullying including violence, threats, teasing, name calling, exclusions, stealing and spreading rumours or malicious gossip.

-7. Staff will listen to the member’s concerns, taking them seriously and acting upon them accordingly.
+- Staff will listen to the student’s / member’s concerns, taking them seriously and acting upon them

-If we have any concerns that a member in our company is being bullied or is bullying, we will discuss the matter with the member/parent/carer immediately.
+If we have any concerns that a student / member in our company is being bullied or is bullying, we will discuss the matter with the member/parent/carer immediately.

 The following steps may be taken when dealing with incidents:

-• If it continues the member/s will be asked to leave the company.
+- If it continues, the student / member/s will be asked to leave the company.

 Signed: L. Davitt